 - Download and print or save Out-of-Country Hemodialysis Claim Submission Form.

 - Complete the form, either by hand or by filling out the saved copy.
 Do not fill it out in the browser.

-- If it is your first time submitting an out-of-country hemodialysis claim to Ontario Health, you will need to complete page 3 of the form as well.
+- If it is your first time submitting an out-of-country hemodialysis claim to Ontario Health, or you have previously received a payment by cheque, you will need to complete page 3 of the form and submit your banking information.